 There are a few options for cybersecurity analysts depending on where you land.
 Smaller businesses may ask you to manage information security analysis tasks and intrusion detection, while larger companies may deploy a security operations center (SOC) and divide those responsibilities amongst a team.
 A global organization may ask you to specialize in a SOC on a team that centralizes cybersecurity efforts.

-It’s no surprise that the demand for cybersecurity analysts is huge.
+The demand for cybersecurity analysts is huge.
 In the next eight years, CompTIA projects an increased demand of 32% for cybersecurity analysts.
-And, you’ll be rewarded for your knowledge.
+Plus, you’ll be rewarded for your knowledge.
 According to CyberSeek, cybersecurity analysts earn an average salary of $96,000.

 Cybersecurity engineers work to build and maintain a system that’s safe against cyberattacks.
 They focus on fixing and protecting these systems and stay up to date on new technology so they can keep their system secure by doing the following things: